tbyerly/agility2018-dhd/docs/class3/module1/lab2.rst

 - Notice no logs are captured.
 We could have chosen **Learn Only** or **Detect Only** and had different results.
 If you want to test, feel free.

+..
+NOTE:: If you want to run the other attacks, use the format above.  ./synflood.sh and udp_flood.sh behave similar.
+If you are not seeing the traffic on the DHD Cli, Stop and Re-Start the tcpdump.

 Both of these locations we will return to throughout this course to see how our DHD is viewing these attacks.

 Task 3 – Re-enable **Device-Level** DHD DoS Protection